melomane63/phases-of-moon/README.md

   - Current phase name
   - Illumination percentage
   - Moon age in days
-  - Next phase countdown
+  - Next phase name and countdown
 - **Interactive Popup**: One-click access to detailed lunar calendar on Starwalk https://starwalk.space/en/moon-calendar
-- **Clean Display**: Minimalist design that blends with GNOME
+- Minimalist design that blends with GNOME
 - **Options**
-  - Show "negative" image of moon on light theme
+  - Inverted moon image in Light mode Enabled
   - Position and index of icon on topbar

-System Requirements.
-This extension is available on all Linux distributions using GNOME.
 Currently supports GNOME 46, 47, 48 and 49.